- Judd Apatow

-Somewhere in the esque-factor of Steve Martin and Woody Allen, there’s a wit about the screenplay, which manages to be packed with horrible language and dirty references galore, but also a more authentic romance that your traditional rom-com.
+Somewhere in the realm of Steve Martin and Woody Allen, there’s a wit about the screenplay, which manages to be packed with horrible language and dirty references galore, but also a more authentic romance that your traditional rom-com.
 Think Roxanne meets Everything You Always Wanted to Know About Sex *But Were Afraid to Ask.
 Apatow has found a way to blend heart and raunchy humor in true-to-life comedies that don’t need to rely on sight gags and gross-out shocks to be funny—The 40-Year-Old Virgin defined this movement.
-The movie is about characters as real as you or me and the people we know; they talk like us and react like us, so we feel included in the group.
+The movie is about characters as real as you or me; they talk like us and react like us, so we feel included in the group.
 And despite the constant tangents weighted by explicit-if-true dialogue about sex, Apatow imbues some impressive and rewarding commentary about creating healthy relationships.
 How often can a sex comedy claim that?